aws/aws-cdk/packages/@aws-cdk/core/README.md

 - `SecretValue.cfnDynamicReference(dynref)`: refers to a secret described by a CloudFormation dynamic reference (used by `ssmSecure` and `secretsManager`).
 - `SecretValue.resourceAttribute(attr)`: refers to a secret returned from a CloudFormation resource creation.

-`SecretValue`s should only be passed to construct that accept properties of type `SecretValue`.
+`SecretValue`s should only be passed to constructs that accept properties of type `SecretValue`.
 These constructs are written to ensure your secrets will not be exposed where they shouldn't be.
 If you try to use a `SecretValue` in a different location, an error about unsafe secret usage will be thrown at